Welcome to the Friends of Bulloch Website

 Bulloch Hall is listed on the National Register of Historic Places.
 It was the childhood home of Mittie Bulloch, mother of the 26th President of the United States, Theodore Roosevelt.
 The historic house, designed by architect Willis Ball of Connecticut, is an example of Greek Revival architecture and the construction of Bulloch Hall was completed in late 1839.

-Become a member of Friends of Bulloch to receive a 10% discount in the Friends of Bulloch Gift Shop and free admission to the Christmas Open House and “Lighting of the Tree.”
+Become a member of Friends of Bulloch to receive a 10% discount in the Bulloch Hall Gift Shoppe and free admission to the Christmas Open House and “Lighting of the Tree.”

 180 Bulloch Ave